praveenpenumaka/splat-transform/README.md

 SplatTransform is an open source CLI tool for converting and editing Gaussian splats.
 It can:

 📥 Read PLY, Compressed PLY, SPLAT, KSPLAT formats
-📤 Write PLY, Compressed PLY, CSV, and SOGS formats
+📤 Write PLY, Compressed PLY, CSV, and SOG formats
 🔗 Merge multiple splats
 🔄 Apply transformations to input splats
 🎛️ Filter out Gaussians or spherical harmonic bands